What is a bone tumor?

-Some tumors are benign, meaning they are not cancerous.
-While benign bone tumors won’t spread to other parts of the body and are unlikely to cause death, they can still be dangerous and may require treatment.
-Benign tumors can grow and could compress your healthy bone tissue.
+Benign tumors aren’t cancerous.
+While benign bone tumors typically stay in place and are unlikely to be fatal, they’re still abnormal cells and may require treatment.
+Benign tumors can grow and could compress your healthy bone tissue and cause future issues.

-Other tumors are malignant, meaning they are cancerous.
+Malignant tumors are cancerous.
 Malignant bone tumors can cause cancer to spread throughout the body.

 Benign tumors are more common than malignant ones.
-According to the American Academy of Orthopaedic Surgeons, the most common type is osteochondroma.
-This type accounts for between 35 and 40 percent of all benign bone tumors (AAOS).
+According to the American Academy of Orthopaedic Surgeons (AAOS), the most common type of benign bone tumor is an osteochondroma.
+This type accounts for between 35 and 40 percent of all benign bone tumors.
 Osteochondromas develop in adolescents and teenagers.

-The tumors form near the ends of long bones, such as the arm or leg bones.
-Specifically, these tumors tend to affect the lower end of the thighbone (femur), the upper end of the lower leg bone (tibia) and the upper end of the upper arm bone (humerus).
-Basically, they are usually found at the actively growing ends of long bones.
+These tumors form near the actively growing ends of long bones, such as arm or leg bones.
+Specifically, these tumors tend to affect the lower end of the thighbone (femur), the upper end of the lower leg bone (tibia), and the upper end of the upper arm bone (humerus).

-These tumors are formed of a combination of bone and cartilage.
-The osteochondroma has been considered to be an abnormality of growth.
-A child may develop a single osteochondroma or many.
+These tumors are made of bone and cartilage.
+Osteochondromas have been considered to be an abnormality of growth.
+A child may develop a single osteochondroma or many of them.

-Non-ossifying fibroma unicameral is a simple solitary bone cyst.
-It is the only true cyst of bone.
-It is usually found in the leg and occurs most often in children and adolescents.
+Nonossifying fibroma unicameral is a simple solitary bone cyst.
+It’s the only true cyst of bone.
+It’s usually found in the leg and occurs most often in children and adolescents.

 Giant cell tumors grow aggressively.
-They occur in adults and in the rounded end of the bone, not in the growth plate.
-These are very rare.
+They occur in adults.
+They’re found in the rounded end of the bone and not in the growth plate.
+These are very rare tumors.